-Having a routine is important because it ensures that the kittens are taken care of on a regular basis.
-It will also help you balance your own lifestyle tasks and needs.
+Having a routine is important because it ensures that the kittens are taken care of regularly.
+It will also help you balance your lifestyle tasks and needs.

 Routines are generally good for any kind of animal as it gives them stability.
 The kittens will quickly catch on to your routine and be ready to play their part each day.

 Possibly the most important part of fostering kittens is spending time with them.
 They need love and affection to grow up and be happy!
 This is especially important as it makes them more adoptable.
 People want loving cats, and kittens that are well-loved will likely become very loving adult cats.

 Another important thing to remember is to not get too attached.
 You have to keep in mind that these are fosters.
 They aren’t your pets, and they won’t be around for long.

 Love them and bond with them, but keep in mind that you are just their foster parent.
 You are there to prepare them to go to their forever home.

 10. Don’t Forget About Your Own Fur Babies

 Something very easy to do when fostering kittens is to forget about your own pets!
 You can get so busy and wrapped up in the kittens that you forget to show your other fur babies love as well.

 Make sure to add your pets to your schedule and give them love too.

 - ‘We’re Keeping Her’ Says Ricky Gervais After Fostering Cat